MaimelaT/Call-Center-Analysis/README.md

 ## 2. 💻 Prepare
-+ Dataset used is from the Data World website in the "Real World Fake Data" directory.
++ Dataset used is from the Data World website in the "Real World Data" directory.

 + Found in Kaggle